-- 1. The creation and issue of the Preferred Securities has been authorised by (i) the shareholders' meeting (Junta General Ordinaria de Accionistas) of the Bank, held on 17th March, 2017 and (ii) the meeting of the Board of Directors (Consejo de Administración) of the Bank, held on 26th April, 2018. - 2.
-Except as disclosed in the section entitled "Description of Banco Bilbao Vizcaya Argentaria, S.A Legal Proceedings" on pages 90 to 91, none of the Bank or any of the Bank's subsidiaries is or has been involved in any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Bank or any of the Bank's subsidiaries is aware) in the 12 months preceding the date of this document which may have, or have had in the recent past, a significant effect on the financial position or profitability of the Bank or the Group. - 3.
-There has been no significant change in the financial or trading position of the Bank and its subsidiaries since 30th June, 2018 and there has been no material adverse change in the financial position or prospects of the Bank and its subsidiaries since 31st December, 2017. - 4.
-For so long as any of the Preferred Securities are outstanding, physical copies of the following documents (together with English translations, where applicable) may be obtained, free of charge, from the Bank at Calle Azul, 4, 28050 Madrid: - (a) the corporate bylaws (estatutos sociales) of the Bank (with an English translation thereof); - (b) the audited stand-alone and consolidated financial statements of the Bank and the Group respectively as at, and for the years ending, 31st December, 2017, 31st December, 2016 and 31st December, 2015; and - (c) this Prospectus. - 5.
-The Bank publishes quarterly unaudited consolidated interim financial statements which are available at www.cnmv.es and www.bbva.com.
-The Bank does not publish unconsolidated interim financial statements. - 6.
-The Bank does not intend to provide any post-issuance information in relation to the issue of the Preferred Securities. - 7.
-The current auditors of the Group, KPMG Auditores, S.L. (registered as auditors on the Registro Oficial de Auditores de Cuentas), audited (i) the Bank's stand-alone financial statements (which have been prepared in accordance with Spanish GAAP) for the financial year ended 31st December, 2017, (ii) the Group's consolidated financial statements (which have been prepared in accordance with EU-IFRS) for the financial year ended 31st December, 2017 and (iii) the Group's condensed interim consolidated financial statements (which have been prepared in accordance with IAS 34 as adopted in the European Union) as for the sixmonth period ended 30th June, 2018.
+- 1. The Issuer estimates that the expenses related to the admission of the Preferred Securities to trading on the Global Exchange Market are expected to be €4,540. - 2.
+The creation and issue of the Preferred Securities has been authorised by (i) the shareholders' meeting of the Bank, held on 17th March, 2017 and (ii) the meeting of the Board of Directors (Consejo de Administración) of the Bank, dated 26th April, 2017. - 3.
+Except as disclosed in the section entitled "Description of Banco Bilbao Vizcaya Argentaria, S.A Legal Proceedings" on page 119, none of the Bank or any of the Bank's subsidiaries is or has been involved in any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Bank or any of the Bank's subsidiaries is aware) in the 12 months preceding the date of this document which may have, or have had in the recent past, a significant effect on the financial position or profitability of the Bank or the Group. - 4.
+There has been no significant change in the financial or trading position of the Bank and its subsidiaries since 31st March, 2017 and there has been no material adverse change in the financial position or prospects of the Bank and its subsidiaries since 31st December, 2016. - 5.
+For so long as any of the Preferred Securities are outstanding, physical copies of the following documents (together with English translations, where applicable) may be inspected during normal business hours at the specified office of each Paying Agent and can be obtained, free of charge, from the Bank at Calle Azul, 4, 28050 Madrid: - (a) the estatutos sociales of the Bank (with an English translation thereof); - (b) the audited consolidated financial statements of the Bank as at, and for the years ending, 31st December, 2016 and 31st December, 2015; - (c) the Agency Agreement; and - (d) this Offering Circular. - 6.
+The Bank publishes quarterly unaudited consolidated interim financial statements.
+The Bank does not publish unconsolidated interim financial statements. - 7.
+The current auditors of the Issuer are KPMG Auditores, S.L. (registered as auditors on the Registro Oficial de Auditores de Cuentas). - Deloitte, S.L. (registered as auditors on the Registro Oficial de Auditores de Cuentas) audited the Bank's accounts for each of the two financial years ended 31st December, 2016 and 31st December, 2015 which have been prepared in accordance with EU-IFRS. - 8.
+The Preferred Securities have been accepted for clearance through the European Clearing Systems.
+The address of Euroclear is 1 Boulevard du Roi Albert II, B-1210 Brussels and the address of Clearstream, Luxembourg is 42 Avenue JF Kennedy, L-1855, Luxembourg.
+The ISIN for the Preferred Securities is XS1619422865 and the common code is 161942286.
+The European Clearing Systems are expected to follow certain procedures to facilitate the Bank and the Principal Paying Agent in the collection of the details referred to above.
+If any European Clearing System is, in the future, unable to facilitate the collection of such information, it may decline to allow the Preferred Securities to be cleared through such